Low-rank Adaptation of Large Language Model Rescoring for Parameter-Efficient Speech Recognition: Results and analysis

 \subsubsection{Messaging data as continuous domain adaptation}

 Table \ref{tab:msg_wer} shows the evaluation results on four internal datasets.
-We fine-tune a 170M rescoreBERT with the MWER training objective on an internal \textit{messaging} (MSG) dataset.
+We fine-tune a 170M RescoreBERT model with the MWER training objective on an internal \textit{messaging} (MSG) dataset.
 The fine-tuned models are evaluated on both in-domain \textit{messaging} test set and out-of-distribution data from the \textit{General}, \textit{Shopping} and \textit{Knowledge} domains.
-The first row shows the test evaluation results of the 170M rescoreBERT model without any fine-tuning.
-All parameter-efficient fine-tuning methods can achieve performance comparable to or better than Full fine-tuning (FT) on the target domain \textit{Messaging}.
-However, FT, Adapter and BitFit have performance degradation on out-of-distribution data, while LoRB performs robustly in both target domain and non-target domains.
+The first row shows the test evaluation results of the 170M RescoreBERT model without any fine-tuning.
+All parameter-efficient fine-tuning methods achieves performance comparable to or better than full fine-tuning (FT) on the target domain \textit{Messaging}.
+However, FT, Adapter and BitFit suffer from performance degradation on out-of-distribution data, while LoRB performs robustly in both target domain and nontarget domains.